Chinese Buddhism: Practices

 A major type of practice for Chinese Buddhist monastics is the performance of rituals aiming to help facilitate the nourishment and universal salvation of all sentient beings in the six realms of saṃsāra.
-This type of ritual often involves esoteric or tantric practices and usually requires setting-up a dedicated ritual space, invoking the Buddhist pantheon, and the transference of merit from the performance of the ritual.
+This type of ritual often involves tantric or esoteric practices and usually requires setting-up a dedicated ritual space, invoking the Buddhist pantheon, and the transference of merit from the performance of the ritual.
 A few examples of this type are the Yujia Yankou rite and the Shuilu Fahui ceremony.

 Textual practices are also commonly practiced by monks and laypeople.
 These include printing, copying, propagating, and reciting Buddhist scriptures, studying Buddhist texts, and attending lectures.
 Buddhist temples may also have special elements associated with sacred texts, such as lecture halls or dharma halls, libraries, and scripture platforms (施法壇), a kind of sacred podium.

 Other important Buddhist rituals are those related to death, which is seen as a key moment for Buddhists who want to be reborn in the pure land of a Buddha (the most popular being Amitabha's pure land).
 The focus of these rituals is to keep the dying person free of distractions and offer spiritual support (so they can focus their minds on Amitabha through the repetition of the Buddha's name).
 It is commonly believed that during these rituals one can experience auspicious signs, such as visions of Amitabha and bright lights.

 Pilgrimages to well-known monasteries and sites, such as the Four Sacred Buddhist Mountains (Mount Wutai, Mount Emei, Mount Jiuhua, and Mount Putuo) are undertaken by monastics and lay practitioners alike.

 Another popular practice is the use of mantras and dharanis.
 A few examples include the Mahā Karuṇā Dhāraṇī, the Uṣṇīṣa Vijaya Dhāraṇī, the Śūraṅgama mantra, the Ucchuṣma mantra, the Ekādaśamukha mantra, and the Cundī Dhāraṇī, which is one of the Ten Small Mantras that are regularly chanted as part of standard morning and evening liturgical services.
 Robert Gimello has also observed that in Chinese Buddhist communities, the esoteric practices of Cundī enjoyed popularity among both the common people and the elite.